 Both microfiltration and ultrafiltration techniques selectively separate materials through the microporous structure on the surface of the membrane.
 While the reverse osmosis technology mainly uses the pressure difference on both sides of the membrane as a driving force to separate the solvent from the solution.
 At present, reverse osmosis technology is the most widely used and environmentally friendly technology in membrane separation technology.
 Reverse osmosis technology mainly isolates impurities and other substances through a semi-permeable membrane, and its main components are membrane modules.

 Pressurized water is pressed from one end of the membrane module during operation.
 The chemical substance in the water enters the diversion layer through the semi-permeable membrane and is discharged along the channel through the central hole of the membrane module.
 The water quality treated by this method is good.
-It is highly concerned by power plant.
+It is highly concerned by the power plant.

 2.3 Power Plant Equipment Supply Water Method Anti-corrosion Treatment Application and Development